 - How long will we save your personal data?

-- Job application data–To fulfil the range of requirements and obligations, we hold your information for 12 months after an unsuccessful application.
+- Job application data –To fulfil the range of requirements and obligations, we will hold information for a minimum of 12 months after an unsuccessful application.
 During that time, we will also review your details against other roles that come up and contact you about any vacancies that we think might interest you, but if you’d prefer us not to do that please let us know by emailing: email@example.com.
+After 12 months, we may retain the information indefinitely.
 Meanwhile, if your application was successful, the details we hold about you on our recruitment system will form the basis of your future employee record.

 - Your rights